Estimate mobility flows based on different trip distribution laws and models

 - law

-a character indicating which law to use (see Details).
+indicating which law to use (see Details).- mass_origin

-a numeric vector representing the mass at origin (i.e. demand).
+vector representing the mass at the origin (i.e. demand).- mass_destination

-a numeric vector representing the mass at destination (i.e. attractiveness).
+vector representing the mass at the destination (i.e. attractiveness).- distance

-a squared matrix representing the distance between locations (see Details).
+representing the distance between locations (see Details).- opportunity

-a squared matrix representing the number of opportunities between locations (see Details).
-Can be easily computed with
+representing the number of opportunities between locations (see Details).
+Can be easily computed withextract_opportunities()

 .- param